cgarciae/nnx/README.md

 * **Simplicity**: Provides an easy-to-understand mental model and implementation.
 * **Shared refereces**: Supports **safe** mutable shared state thanks to its **Ref**erence system.
-* **Leaf Metadata**: Enables semantic splitting a Module's state (similar to Flax collections) and adding [Axis Metadata](https://github.com/google/flax/blob/main/docs/flip/2434-general-metadata.md#flip-axis-metadata).
+* **Leaf Metadata**: Enables semantic partitioning of a Module's state (similar to Flax collections) and adding [Axis Metadata](https://github.com/google/flax/blob/main/docs/flip/2434-general-metadata.md#flip-axis-metadata).
 * **Stateful transformations**: Seamless integration with JAX's native transformation capabilities.

 NNX was designed to have the same capabilities as Flax with the simplicity of Equinox.